-Terry McAuliffe Ducks Out of Forum on Disability Issues to Fundraise in Vegas with Sisolak
+Watch: McAuliffe Ducks Out of Forum on Disability Issues to Fundraise in Vegas with Sisolak

 As an advocate for both my son and Virginia’s disabled community, I was horrified that Terry McAuliffe would leave us high and dry in order to fundraise with someone accused of domestic abuse.
 That decision was disrespectful, reprehensible, and shows bad judgment not at all fitting of someone who wants to be governor. … Last night clearly showed that a vote for McAuliffe would be dangerous for any family with a loved one with special needs.
 A vote for him represents a continued status quo of a system not working for our families and a worsening of services for families in Virginia.

-Breitbart News reached out to McAuliffe’s campaign to ask if McAuliffe stands by his decision to leave the forum to fundraise in Vegas with Sisolak, also asking if McAuliffe intends to apologize to the disabled community, but McAuliffe’s campaign did not respond.
+Breitbart News reached out to McAuliffe’s campaign and asked if McAuliffe stands by his decision to leave the forum to fundraise in Vegas with Sisolak and also asked if McAuliffe intends to apologize to the disabled community, but McAuliffe’s campaign did not respond.

-Sisolak faces accusations from his ex-wife, including accusations that he treated her “like a prisoner” and bruised her neck during a domestic altercation in 2000, according to a report from the Daily Caller.
+Sisolak faces accusations from his ex-wife, including that he treated her “like a prisoner” and allegedly bruised her neck during a domestic altercation in 2000, according to a report from the Daily Caller.
+Sisolak, has maintained, however, that his ex-wife was the aggressor in that altercation.

 Sisolak also had a high-profile and messy breakup with Kathleen Vermillion, a former Henderson City, Nevada, councilwoman, in 2012.
 She claimed — but then later recanted her claim — that Sisolak, then Clark County commissioner, behaved inappropriately toward her then-15-year-old daughter.